 Due to the immediacy of these transitions, you get the sense that the app is reacting to your input despite the fact that nothing has actually loaded yet.

 „It’s the interface’s responsibility to mediate an information exchange which makes it so important.
 The challenge for designers is to determine when their design gets in the way of this central UI tenet.”
 Sophie Paxton

 1. When should you discuss the animations with your developer?

-As a UX designer, you have to determine where does your work connect to the development.
+As a UX designer, you have to determine where your work connects to the development.
 I’m going to talk about the waterfall and the agile style.
-With agile, the designer has the opportunity to work with the developers in parallel on the project.
-To answer the question: simply as soon as possible.
-For an example during and within an early sprint cycle, regardless of the type of sprint, you are doing.
+With agile, the designer has the opportunity to work on the project in parallel with the developers.
+To answer the question: simply as soon as possible; for example during and within an early sprint cycle, regardless of the type of sprint you are doing.
 If you wish to know more about agile, lean and design sprints I suggest you read this article.

 2. What is the purpose of the animation in my situation?

-Sometimes users don’t wish to read your text based how-to, no matter how easy to understand it is.
-With just in time animations, you can provide help in the time of need.
+Sometimes users don’t wish to read your text-based how-to, no matter how easy to understand it.
+With just in-time animations, you can provide help in the time of need.
 Use the interface elements to show where the user has the opportunity to take action with gestures and as they progress, reduce the intensity of these ’tutorials’.
-If you are willing to highlight something on your website animate it, just make sure to keep in mind, that animations work as main headings on your website.
+If you are willing to highlight something on your website by animating it, don’t forget that animations work as main headings on your website.
 They draw attention.

 You can animate things for all kinds of reasons, for example:

 - to look alive